-In this article, we’re going to detail what you need to do to make sure that closing a business isn’t any worse than it needs to be.
+Keep reading to learn what you need to do to make sure that closing your business isn’t any worse on you, your employees, your customers, and your finances than it needs to be.

 It’s a lot to handle — and it comes at a time when you’re unlikely to be prepared for the emotional toll of it all.
 However, we’re here to help.